poiyomi/PoiyomiDocs/docs/intro.md

 If you are a Game Developer or User wishing to use Poiyomi Shaders on a non-VRChat Project, here are the requirements:
 - Supported Unity Version: `2022.3`
 - Rendering Pipeline: `Built-in Render Pipeline (BIRP)`
-- Build Target: `Windows, Mac, Linux Standalone`
+- Build Target: `Windows, Mac, Linux`

 ## Documentation